 If you're choosing between Rocket Money and Monarch Money, you're already in the top tier of personal finance shoppers.
 Both are excellent.
 Both replaced Mint for a lot of people.
 Neither is universally better.
 The right pick depends almost entirely on whether you want money to be visible (Rocket Money) or money to be deliberate (Monarch).

-Here’s the short version before we go deep:
+The short version, before we go deep:

-If you’re not sure which category you’re in, keep reading.
-By the end you’ll know — and you’ll probably know which app belongs on each device.
+If you're not sure which category you're in, keep reading.
+By the end, you'll know — and you'll probably know which app belongs on each device.

 What each app is actually designed to do